gecko0307/gscript3/README.md

 - JS-like object literals istead of prototype functions: `{ foo: "bar" }`
 - Prototype inheritance instead of shallow-copy; see below
 - New module system; see below
+- A new, more efficient variadic arguments system; see below
 - No explicit referencing.
 Function reference is passed without `ref` keyword
 - Array length is now returned by the built-in `length` property instead of a global `length` function
 - `print` instead of `writeln`.